tidle/dicers/README.md

 For password customization, please refer to the help message:
 ```
 USAGE:
-    dicers [FLAGS] [OPTIONS]
+    rsdice [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help        Prints help information
+    -i, --internet    get random numbers from an internet source (random.org) rather than using the built in random
+                      number generation
     -l, --long        use the six dice word list instead of the four dice one
     -m, --manual      manually input dice rolls rather than using the computer
     -V, --version     Prints version information

 OPTIONS:
     -f, --file <FILE>           manually specify a wordlist, rather than using the built in wordlists